📅 2026 Seasonal Travel Guide | 300+ sunny days/year · Avg 25°C · Whale watching Jun–Nov · By local experts

 December Good

-Christmas school hols begin mid-month.
+Christmas school holidays begin mid-month.
 Beaches packed.
-Beautiful but crowded.
-Book well ahead.
+Beautiful but expensive and crowded.
+Book accommodation 3+ months ahead.

 ✅ Pros